sualeh/introduction-to-mutation-testing/README.md

 ## Move to Step 2

-In order to move to Step 2, checkout git branch `step2` by running `git checkout step2`.
+In order to move to Step 2, switch to git branch "step2" by running `git switch step2`.
+Then follow instructions in the README.